Phil Moran, Pastor

 I grew up in Boise and came to know Jesus as a middle schooler through people at my church who taught Sunday School and Vacation Bible School.
 Giving my heart to the Lord gave me a desire to serve at church, so I became more involved in music and youth ministry.
 Since before moving back to Boise, I prayed for an opportunity to serve in the community here.
 I’m looking forward to serving as the Worship Elder and I am thankful God has brought me here!

 What a great opportunity I’ve been given to work with the middle and high school youth of Christ Presbyterian Church.
-To gear up our young disciples, we are stepping through the Bible via the Gospel Project, learning to apply apologetics to ease the challenges that Christian youth face in our society today, and having a whole lot of fun, fellowship time as well.
+I pray that all the leaders of our youth program will demonstrate the love of Christ that we’ve been shown.
+To gear up young disciples, we are stepping through the Bible via the Bible Project, working through the Awana’s Journey Advocates program teaching youth how to apply apologetics to ease the challenges that Christian youth face in our society today, and having a whole lot of fun, fellowship time as well.

 Deacon’s responsibilities include multiple areas of congregational support including: